Peace & Justice Studies

 Beyond Wellesley

 Upon graduation our students find gainful employment, attend graduate schools, and take on service or government work in fields related or adjacent to the study of peace and justice.
 Many of our grads earn law degrees, and many work in the nonprofit sector.
-Recent employers include Immigrant Justice Corps and the Portland Grief House.
+Recent employers include the U.S. House of Representatives, the American Bar Association, and Bank of America.

 Recent Employers